bluestormcreative/brandcolors/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that allows users to choose their branded colors only for use in the TinyMCE editor.
-Set up your brand colors once and easily use them on every post or page..
+A simple plugin that lets you choose your brand colors once, and then use them to change the color of selected text on any page or post.
+Quickly update text colors across pages without using the colorpicker every time.

 == Description ==

-Allows users to set up to three global brand colors to wrap their text with.
+A simple plugin that allows users to choose their branded colors to wrap text in the TinyMCE editor.
 Provides a TinyMCE button in the Visual editor to choose these colors quickly without using the colorpicker or entering a hex code on each page or post.

 == Installation ==